Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: Foreground Removal methods

+The Generalized Morphological Component Analysis (GMCA) method is based on \emph{sparsity} and \emph{morphological diversity}.
+A signal is sparse if it can be represented by a small number of elements from a collection of parametrized waveforms.
+An important example is the one provided by wavelets on the sphere (for instance, starlets), which are well localized in both harmonic and pixel domains.
+The method allows more than one class of waveforms to represent the observation, while sparsity reduces the effective number of components and supports morphological diversity.

-In this work, we used starlet\footnote{Also known as \emph{Isotropic Undecimated Wavelet Transform} on the Sphere.} as a dictionary \citep{starckIUWT2007}, that is a well known spherical wavelet transform in astronomical image analysis, since it explores the features from astrophysical objects that are more or less isotropic (in most cases).
-We used a starlet decomposition with a scale of decomposition as can be seen in the Fig. \ref{fig:star1}, where there is a map with 21cm + foregrounds (first row), its scale coefficient map (second row) and wavelet coefficient map (third row).
+In this work, we used only starlets\footnote{Also known as the \emph{Isotropic Undecimated Wavelet Transform} on the sphere.} \citep{starckIUWT2007}, which are widely used in astronomical image analysis because they capture features from astrophysical objects that are, in most cases, approximately isotropic in many applications.
+The use of starlet here is motivated by its application and previous tests, working efficiently in a sparse description of galactic diffuse emissions \citep{carucci2020}.